- Peak to Peak Charter School

 History of Peak to Peak

 The Colorado Charter Schools Act, C.R.S.
 22-30.5-102, made it possible for Peak to Peak’s founders to envision a school that would serve a specific purpose.
-The Colorado Charter School Act, was first enacted in 1993.
+The Colorado Charter School Act was first enacted in 1993.
 A bipartisan effort, the Act provides for the existence of charter schools and outlines charter schools’ powers and responsibilities.
 The Charter School Act also establishes each local school board as the charter school authorizer for its district and provides an appeal process to the State Board of Education.
 In 2004, the Colorado State Legislature also approved legislation providing for a state-level alternative chartering authority.
 In accordance with the charter law, Peak to Peak is a Boulder Valley School District (BVSD) school, with its own Board of Directors.
 Specific details of that relationship are established in Peak to Peak’s contract with BVSD.

 Peak to Peak's Initial Proposal